 Heart attack symptoms can vary in their onset, intensity, and duration.
 Some may come on suddenly, while others may begin slowly.
 They may last for a few minutes or several hours.

 Untreated heart attack symptoms can lead to serious complications or even death.
 Therefore, it is important that people receive urgent treatment once symptoms begin.

 This article will address how long a heart attack can last.
 It will also list the symptoms of a heart attack and discuss how and when to seek treatment.

 Heart attack symptoms typically persist for longer than a few minutes.
-They may go away and come back again, or they may occur intermittently over several hours.
+They may go away and come back again, or they may occur intermittently over

 In most cases, the symptoms will begin slowly and cause mild pain or discomfort.
 Sometimes, however, the symptoms can be sudden and intense.